 There have been Gijinka Pokemon ever since their conception in 1955.
 The earliest fully transformed Gijinka into the big eyed, voluptuous creations with neutral Asian features that populate anime.

-His Gijinka are plausibly human, Asian and distinctly vulnerable.
+His Gijinka are plausibly human, Asian, and distinctly vulnerable.
 They are drawn mostly as petulant or fearless teens or mythological figures.

 Tamtamdi's best drawn and fully realized creation is his Gijinka Pikachu (seen above), a character vibrant enough to have its own Hiyao Miyazaki film.
+But all of the creations below are pretty incredible.

 Tamtamdi has spent over a year drawing his over 258 Gijinka Pokemon.
 Each character can take up to an hour to create.
 Drawing a Gijinka Pokemon is his daily artistic exercise.